The Portiloop: a deep learning-based open science tool for closed-loop brain stimulation: Discussion and future work

+Explainable artificial intelligence techniques such as this may also help researchers to reveal unknown dependencies in neural activity, for example that a spindle might be preceded by another pattern of neural activity (see Supplementary Information for an exploration of which parts of the signal are used by the neural network for classification).

-While the MODA dataset provides high-quality labels, training on a bigger dataset of similar quality would likely further improve the performance of our models.
-Expanding MODA is a relevant avenue for future work, as is implementing sim-to-real transfer, because the EEG acquisition and signal may differ somewhat from the training data.
+In addition, while the MODA dataset provides high-quality labels, training on a larger dataset of similar quality would likely further improve the performance of our models.
+Expanding MODA is a relevant avenue for future work, as is implementing transfer learning techniques (i.e., tools that allow a trained network to adapt to a different environment), because the EEG acquisition and signal may differ somewhat from the training data or between individuals.
 Transfer can be achieved with techniques such as domain randomization~\cite{tobin2017domain}.
-Alternatively, a dataset can be collected on the target device and annotated following the same protocol as MODA.
+Alternatively, a dataset can be collected on the Portiloop and annotated following the same protocol as MODA.

-Long term, we intend to target specific regions of sleep spindles for stimulation.
-This harder task will likely involve labeling these regions and developing more advanced RNNs/Transformers so as to consistently predict sleep spindles before they even start.
-Although our model does use information far back in time to make predictions (see Appendix~\ref{app:grad_explain}), we believe that the main role currently played by the RNN is to accumulate information regarding whether the last few windows were spindles or not, rather than actually predicting the future (see Appendix~\ref{app:signal_visu}).
-Such models will likely be more complex and computationally hungry.
-We will integrate a TPU in the system, as part of an ad-hoc PCB that will replace the prototyping board currently used, further miniaturizing the Portiloop.
-In general, finding an optimal model for a given Portiloop application involves either retraining our ANN, or re-executing PMBO with a new architecture.
-Both activities can be done by interested practitioners.
+Long term, we intend to target specific portions of sleep spindles for stimulation (e.g., beginning, middle, end; or by oscillatory phase).
+This harder task will likely involve labeling these portions and developing more advanced RNNs/Transformers so as to consistently predict sleep spindles.
+Although our model does use information far back in time to make predictions, we believe that the main role currently played by the RNN is to accumulate information regarding whether the last few windows were spindles or not, rather than actually predicting the future (see Supplementary Information).
+Such models will likely be more complex and computationally hungry, which is why the newer hardware implementation of the Portiloop integrates an embedded tensor processing unit (a powerful neural network accelerator).
+In general, finding an optimal model for a given Portiloop application involves either retraining our ANN, or re-executing PMBO to find a whole new architecture.
+Both activities can be done by interested practitioners using tools that accompany this work.